magento/merchdocs/src/live-search/facets.md

 group: marketing
 ---

-Faceting is a method of high-performance filtering that uses multiple dimensions of static and dynamic attribute values as search criteria.
+Faceting is a method of high-performance filtering that uses multiple dimensions of attribute values as search criteria.
 Faceted search is similar, but considerably “smarter” than [layered navigation]({% link catalog/navigation-layered.md %}) The list of available filters is determined by the [filterable attributes]({% link catalog/navigation-layered-filterable-attributes.md %}) of products returned in the search results.
+Up to 300 product attributes can be indexed by Live Search.

 ![Filtered search results]({% link live-search/assets/storefront-search-hoodie.png %}){: .zoom}
 _Filtered search results_